outdreamer/build-a-cure/docs/tasks/examples.md

                     - 'apply opposite structures (like reversal) to resolve an error'
                       - 'applying reversal to reduction & isolation can resolve an over-simplification negativity error'
                         - 'reduce the lack of negative-positive connection structures, by distributing it to all error sources'
-                          - 'input of negativity errors is a lack of solutions and direct output may include new error information'
+                          - 'input of negativity errors is a lack of solutions and direct output may include new error info'
                             - 'negativity errors are a useful mechanism to allocate extra resources to find new error types & correct them'
-              - 'alternate sources of new error type information is error-type generation function using vertex or interface (core/common/causative) components, to identify where errors can occur or would be invalidating in a system'
+              - 'alternate sources of new error type info is error-type generation function using vertex or interface (core/common/causative) components, to identify where errors can occur or would be invalidating in a system'

       - insight paths inside applied insight paths
             - the following similarities in structures of difference provide quick alternate methods of deriving the solution structure for an error structure, bc they represent standard formats in common